MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 My recipe is as follow:
 1) Draw the camera perspectives on paper with the source coordinate convention (here: NED) on the left and target (here: Unity) on the right.
 2) Iterate over the the left (i.e., source) axes and ask yourself: Which target unit do I get for my source unit.
 That's basically what conversion is, right?
 For each axes, note the answer in a colum, filling up from left to right.
-3) Once done, you have 3 colums, making up an orthonormal matrix with determinant 1 (i.e., a rotation matrix), or a orthonormal matrix with determinant -1 (because handedness flipped).
+3) Once done, you have 3 colums, making up an orthonormal matrix with determinant 1 (i.e., a rotation matrix), or an orthonormal matrix with determinant -1 (because handedness flipped).

 ## Step 3: Point conversion
 In order to convert incoming points from the source coordinate frame, pre-multiply the convention transform matrix to your incoming source points.